 I think we’re deep enough into the year for this to be the last issue where I’ll be featuring prediction posts.
 Dr. Mohamed El-Erian in interview with Dan Senor on why the global economy might never be the same after 2023.

 By democratically voting to leave the EU in 2016, the UK made the decision to cut itself off from a significant labour market of a theoretical 400 million workers.
 What the implications were to be for the economy were hotly contested at the time, especially for sectors heavily dependent on EU labour - healthcare, construction, hospitality, retail.
+Now, 3 years after implementation, we are have a better picture - immigration is about the same as pre-Brexit, but with non-EU replacing EU as sources of external labour.
+We talked about Global Mobility on Brainfood Live last Friday, and this research is a fine complement to the soundtrack.
+Important read for all UK recruiters.

 Bit of curates egg this post, but I like it because it weaves together the disparity in order to try and create a cohesive narrative, and is unafraid to include obviously relevant yet challenging topics such as Russia’s invasion of Ukraine, Elon Musk as a market setter for tech layoffs and the motivation of employers to get people back to the office.
 Decent references too, worth a read for tech recruiters - and I would also say - decent nurture content for your tech candidates.